-- The proposed options for redevelopment show the site can deliver valuable contribution to the pedestrian network through high quality public domain embellishment and activation of this site being so closely connected to the train station. - 100% of proposed dwellings within the development site will be conveniently located within safe walking distance of high quality open space and public domain areas, within Powell Street and noting that the site is within 3km of Sydney Olympic Park which clearly is one of most valuable recreation spaces in Western Sydney. - Building setbacks as prescribed by the Strategy that aim to achieve new green setbacks are accommodated.
+- The proposed options for redevelopment show the site can deliver valuable contribution to the pedestrian network through high quality public domain embellishment and activation of this site being so closely connected to the train station. - 100% of proposed dwellings within the development site will be conveniently located within safe walking distance of high quality open space and public domain areas, and noting the site is within 3km of Sydney Olympic Park which clearly is one of most valuable recreation spaces in Western Sydney. - Building setbacks as prescribed by the Strategy that aim to achieve new green setbacks are accommodated.